mohammad-alrubaie/ML-Dev/README.md

 # ML-Dev
-Repo to demonstrate a basic ML development environment It is meant to accompany a small video playlist, but that series is in Arabic.
+Repo to demonstrate a basic ML development environment.

+***It is meant to accompany a small video playlist, but that series is in Arabic, and it's unlisted at the moment.***

 ## Prerequisites
 Software that need to be installed first:
 * Anaconda